-In other regions of the world, these rules are supervised by another telecommunication commissions, e.g. CITEL (Inter-American Telecommunications Commission) in America, and ATU (African Telecommunications Union) in Africa.
+In other regions of the world, these rules are supervised by another telecommunication commissions, e.g. CITEL (Inter-American Telecommunications Commission) in America, ATU (African Telecommunications Union) in Africa, MINSVYA in Russia, etc..

 To get your full privilege license you need to succeed with an average of 66% of points for regulation and radioelectricity.
 This percentage means that if you made an excellent score in regulation, that you can learn by heart, you only need to win a few percents to succeed the theory.

 If you are concerned by the Morse code examination (by pure interest now rather than by obligation!), note that nowadays the speed of receive is fixed to 5 words per minute, a very low value to open this activity to the largest audience.
 In fact words are emitted at 12-13 WPM but with large space between words.

 When it is required, usually you can pass the Morse code exam in the same time as the theory or later once you feel you are ready.
 If you made less than 4 errors you succeed the Morse examination.
 But at 5 WPM in receive (there are not real speed for transmission), everybody should succeed after some months of drill.